 Study of accounting entities such as multi-national enterprises, partnerships, not-for-profit and governmental organizations, and consolidated corporations.
 Offered fall semester.
+Prerequisite: ACCT 351 with a minimum grade of C.

 ACCT 412.
 Auditing.
 3 Hours.

 Theory of auditing, using generally accepted auditing standards.
 Additional emphasis on practical applications of auditing techniques.
 Offered every semester.